MathieuSoysal/Javadoc-publisher.yml/README.md

         distribution: 'adopt'
         java-version: 17
 ```

+### GitHub page

+Don't forget to configure your repository settings with your new GitHub Page. 😉

 ## License
 The Dockerfile and associated scripts and documentation in this project are released under the [Apache 2.0 License](https://github.com/MathieuSoysal/Javadoc-publisher.yml/blob/main/LICENSE).